miso-lims/walkthroughs/plain-0-0-admin-tasks.md

 Users must be added by IT; once added, users can log in to MISO using their existing credentials (LDAP or Active Directory).

-OICR uses Active Directory authentication for MISO.
-Users must be added by IT; once added, they can then log in to MISO using their email credentials.
-  * IT must add users to the `ROLE_INTERNAL` group, and admins must additionally be added to the `ROLE_ADMIN` group.

 {% include admin-groups.md %}

 {% include admin-new-inst.md contact=page.contact-admin %}